 It also can be helpful to routinely check in with the person.
 Asking simple questions about how they're doing, especially when you notice the person seems overwhelmed, can offer your loved one a much-needed pause from their thoughts and redirect their anxiety.

 - How does your body feel right now?

 - How can I help?

-If the person with anxiety has a smartphone, there also are many different apps they can download to help them check in with their thoughts throughout the day and ground themselves in the present.
+There also cellphone apps they can help them check in with their thoughts throughout the day and ground themselves.
 Some apps are free.
-Others have a fee.
-Regardless, it can be worthwhile to test out a few and find one that fits their needs.
+Test out a few and find one that fits their needs.

 Take care of yourself

 With so much attention often focused on the person with anxiety, it's important to remember to prioritize yourself, too.

 "It's really easy to get caught up in the caregiver role," Fiegel-Newlon said.

 To prevent feeling burned out or overwhelmed, make time to eat healthy meals, get quality sleep and move your body every day.

 "Exercise doesn't have to be training for a marathon or doing a huge amount of activity," Fiegel-Newlon said.
 "It can be walking outside to your garden, smelling the flowers, taking a stroll around your neighborhood or playing with a pet outdoors—anything small that offers a change of scenery."